-The undersigned hereby appoints Daniel S. Jaffee, Laura G. Scheland and Anthony W. Parker as Proxies, each with the full power to appoint his or her substitute (the action of one, if only one be present and acting, to be in any event controlling), and hereby authorizes them to represent and to vote, as designated on the reverse side, all of the shares of Common Stock and Class B Stock of Oil-Dri Corporation of America held of record by the undersigned at the close of business on October 9, 2020, at the Annual Meeting of Stockholders to be held virtually at www.virtualshareholdermeeting.com/ODC2020 on December 8, 2020, at 9:30 a.m., local time, and any adjournments thereof, upon the proposals described in the Notice of Annual Meeting of Stockholders and Proxy Statement, both dated October 27, 2020, the receipt of which is hereby acknowledged.
+The undersigned hereby appoints Daniel S. Jaffee, Laura G. Scheland and Anthony W. Parker as Proxies, each with the full power to appoint his or her substitute (the action of one, if only one be present and acting, to be in any event controlling), and hereby authorizes them to represent and to vote, as designated on the reverse side, all of the shares of Common Stock and Class B Stock of Oil-Dri Corporation of America held of record by the undersigned at the close of business on October 11, 2021, at the Annual Meeting of Stockholders to be held virtually at www.virtualshareholdermeeting.com/ODC2021 on December 8, 2021, at 9:30 a.m., Central Time, and any adjournments thereof, upon the proposals described in the Notice of Annual Meeting of Stockholders and Proxy Statement, both dated October 26, 2021, the receipt of which is hereby acknowledged.
 The Proxies, in their discretion, are further authorized to vote for the election of a person to the Board of Directors if any of the nominees named herein becomes unavailable to serve, and to vote on any other matters which may properly come before the Annual Meeting and any adjournments thereof.

 This Proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this Proxy will be voted FOR all nominees listed in Proposal 1, FOR Proposal 2 to ratify the appointment of Grant Thornton LLP as independent auditor and FOR Proposal 3 to approve the compensation of the named executive officers disclosed in the proxy statement.
+If no direction is made, this Proxy will be voted FOR all nominees listed in Proposal 1 and FOR Proposal 2 to ratify the appointment of Grant Thornton LLP as independent auditor.
 This Proxy will be voted with discretionary authority to the Proxies appointed hereby on all other matters that may properly come before the Annual Meeting and any adjournments thereof.